March 1 to June 1, 2020

 Juul Kraijer was born in Assen, Netherlands, in 1970 and studied painting and illustration at the Academy of Fine Arts in Rotterdam from 1989 to 1994.
 From the beginning, she concentrated on drawing.
 In her drawings of female bodies, some of them monumental in size, these figures are taken out of their cultural, chronological and geographic context.
-These bodies are usually subject to transformation: thus, plants grow from bodies, bodies dissolve into swarms of moths.
+Absent and as if in trance, these bodies seem hardly conscious of themselves, nor of the transformation they are usually subject to: thus, bodies dissolve into swarms of fish or merge with crooked branches, at other times bodies may be mirrored, doubled, simultaneously observing their own transformation.
 The body’s boundaries are continuously explored and even transcended.
+Thus, Juul Kraijer’s drawings by no means depict real situations.
+Rather, the body serves as a visible medium for the visualization of invisible human reality, a feeling, for example, or a mental state.
+The human duality of inside and outside, of body and spirit, of unity and separation is here dissolved.

-The exhibition presents drawings, sculptures, photographs and films by Juul Kraijer and offers a comprehensive retrospective of the artist’s oeuvre.
+The exhibition at the Museum Sinclair-Haus presents drawings, sculptures, photographs and films by Juul Kraijer.

 Di 14–20 Uhr